 Has fitness become the new middle age crisis?

-At any given time, about 8 out of every 10 people I know are either running or training for half marathons, marathons, triathlons, hard-core obstacle races or endurance trials of some sort.
+At any given time, about 8 out of every 10 people I know are either running half marathons, marathons, triathlons, hard-core obstacle races or endurance trials of some sort, or training for any of these.

 The stupid mirror on the wall…